 If possible, get your relative directly involved in deciding what help is needed.
 Make sure they are central to the decision-making process.
-You could give them the opportunity to sit in on interviews with potential live-in care providers such as IP Homecare, for example.
+You could give them the opportunity to sit in on discussions about live-in carer matching services such as Ivy Palamer Homecare, for example.
 Also, encourage them to see the carer as a companion, rather than someone who is going to alter their lives completely.

 5. Bring in a health care professional

 Sometimes it’s easier for an older person to talk to a professional rather than a family member.
 Don’t hesitate to ask a doctor, nurse or community leader to broach the subject of their care needs.
 Health care professionals are used to dealing with issues surrounding refusal of care, and they may have communication tools that they can share with you to make the conversation easier.

 Make a list of your concerns and your relative’s issues and problems.
 Number each point depending on its urgency.
 You can also note down steps that should be taken to resolve the problems.
 This will also help keep you on top of everything and prevent you from feeling overwhelmed.